 - information security

-Information on how to apply the Privacy and Electronic Communications Regulations including practical examples and frequently asked questions.
+Information on how to apply the Privacy and Electronic Communications Regulations, with practical examples and frequently asked questions.

 Information for small businesses on the Employment Practices Code with links to the full Code and supplementary guidance.

-A range of guides and information aimed at SMEs, including:
+A range of guides and information aimed at SMEs.

 Protection of personal data